FAQs

 Will there be affordable housing?

-Yes.
-Up to 30% of the homes on the site will be designated as affordable housing.
-These could include a mix of homes for social rent, affordable rent, shared ownership and other low-cost options such as First Homes.
-The exact type and mix will be agreed in consultation with the South Kesteven District Council as the plans progress.
+Up to 30% of the homes on the site will be affordable housing (85 homes), helping to meet local needs.
+This could include a mix of social rent, affordable rent and shared ownership.
+The exact mix will be agreed with South Kesteven District Council.

 How will local roads be affected?